steevjames/Zummary---Download/README.md

 # Download
 The app is available to download for Mac.
-The file 'Zummary.app' can be downloaded from this reporitory and run in MacOS.
+The file 'Zummary.app' can be downloaded from releases tab.